Parveen Bala: Member of Parliament

 On November 2013, he was charged with dangerous driving causing death after a road accident in Lautoka.
 The trial was delayed, and despite facing charges he was selected as a candidate for the FijiFirst party in the 2014 Fijian general election and was ruled eligible to stand by Supervisor of Elections Mohammed Saneem.
 He was elected with 6,358 votes.
 He was acquitted of the charge in July 2016.

 Following the election he was appointed Minister for Local Government, Housing and Environment.
 In May 2015 he was appointed Minister of Infrastructure and Transport following the resignation of Pio Tikoduadua.
 As a Minister he promised to restore local government elections, but failed to do so.

 He was re-elected in the 2018 Fijian general election with 5,063 votes.
 He was subsequently appointed Minister for Employment, Productivity and Industrial Relations, replacing Jone Usamate.

 He was selected again as a FijiFirst candidate for the 2022 Fijian general election, and was re-elected, winning 3604 votes, but FijiFirst lost its majority, and he became an opposition MP.

 On 10 October 2024, Bala had been named deputy leader for the G16 faction.

+Parveen Bala was one of 10 who supported and helped the creation of the People'a First Party, a Party he is now a member of.